inseq-team/inseq/README.md

 ## Citing Inseq

-If you use Inseq in your research we suggest to include a mention to the specific release (e.g. v0.6.0) and we kindly ask you to cite our reference paper as:
+If you use Inseq in your research we suggest including a mention of the specific release (e.g. v0.6.0) and we kindly ask you to cite our reference paper as:

 ```bibtex
 @inproceedings{sarti-etal-2023-inseq,